Stelele/stock-reconciliation/README.md

 1. Download ERP stock: Puppeteer logs into ERPNext Stock Reconciliation and downloads `Items.csv` to `downloads/`.
 2. Read shop file: The script opens your day-end Excel (latest sheet), trims the header, and filters rows that include both `add` and `total` columns.
 3. Match & compute: Matches shop `item` to ERP `Item Code`, computes `sold = Quantity − end` for items with positive sold.
-4. Fill POS: Puppeteer logs into ERPNext POS and for each sold item searches by name/code and sets the quantity.
+4. Create POS Invoice: Uses the ERPNext API to create a draft POS invoice with the calculated sold items and their quantities.

 Console prints a table of the sold items before POS entry.